 In 2010, Elkhorn River flooding caused considerable damage to the rock revetment in the project area.
 Federal assistance through FEMA has been obtained to offset the costs of repair to the project.
-The project will be completed in 2012.
+The project was completed in 2013.

 24. Native Grass Program